waHAHJIAHAO/Nano-EmoX/README.md

+# ✨Nano-EmoX

-# ✨Nano-EmoX: Unifying Multimodal Emotional Intelligence from Perception to Empathy (CVPR2026)
+This is the official implement of CVPR2026 paper Nano-EmoX: Unifying Multimodal Emotional Intelligence from Perception to Empathy

 **Nano-EmoX** is first compact (2.2B) emotion intelligence videoLM.
 It integrates a pretrained LLM with modality-specific encoders and experts-based fusion encoder to handle a broad spectrum of affective tasks in one model.